 While I grew up in a Christian home and came to know Christ at an early age it wasn’t until I was nearly seventeen years old that I really made a commitment to follow and serve Christ with my life.
 This decision radically altered my life and propelled me into opportunities to serve in my own community and across the globe.

 Upon graduating from Multnomah in 1994, I left to serve street-living children and youth in Caracas, Venezuela through a small grass-roots organization (and later through the Latin America Mission).
 In part, our ministry focused on developing relationships with homeless children and youth who were living in desperate situations on the street.
 We later established homes and a center where young people could live and be transformed.
 After a number of years in Caracas, our family moved to Costa Rica where I taught in a seminary and focused on training Latin American missionaries going into a number of different contexts including creative access countries.
 This also included starting a training program for those working with children at risk around the world.
+My work now consists of research, consulting and training with organizations around the world to improve practice and holistic models focused on transformation of lives and communities.

 Why I Teach